-- The Supervisor fees are charged on a tiered net asset value basis.
-The Supervisor fee can vary each year, for example due to the net asset value of the Mercer KiwiSaver scheme fluctuating or if any new tiers or rates are agreed with the supervisor. - Mercer implements the current investment strategy for Mercer KiwiSaver scheme by investing the Scheme's assets in the Mercer Investment Trusts New Zealand (MITNZ).
+- Included in 'other expenses' are estimated fees for the Supervisor and Custodian based on the prior year.
+The Supervisor fee is calculated on a tiered net asset value basis, which may vary each year due to fluctuations in the net asset value of the Mercer KiwiSaver scheme or any new tiers or rates agreed upon with the Supervisor. - Mercer implements the current investment strategy for Mercer KiwiSaver scheme by investing the Scheme's assets in the Mercer Investment Trusts New Zealand (MITNZ).
 The MITNZ is a series of wholesale unit trusts which incorporates a range of single sector and diversified multi-sector portfolios and the MITNZ funds have investments managed by underlying investment managers.
 Where Mercer invests into underlying funds, indirect fees/costs can be charged by external investment trusts or managers, and these have been estimated based on the prior year. - Mercer is entitled to be reimbursed for all costs, charges and expenses properly incurred in connection with or in relation to the Scheme such as legal, audit, and regulatory compliance costs.
-These expenses have been estimated as they can change year on year.
+These expenses have been estimated as they can change year on year, and any expenses not fully recovered in the current year may be carried forward and recovered in subsequent years.